kiwi0fruit/misc/pdf_and_word_killer.md

 nbviewer.jupyter.org can [render notebooks](https://nbviewer.jupyter.org/github/jrjohansson/qutip-lectures/blob/master/Lecture-1-Jaynes-Cumming-model.ipynb) to static html on demand on server side but at the same time the user himself hosts files anywhere he likes but simply shares the link to the rendered html on nbviewer.jupyter.org.

 This scheme can give security and anti-malicious protection together with ease of documents sharing. nbviewer is a FOSS server that can be installed on any server - really nice!
-Server renderer can even show small ads from trusted providers (if needed).
+Server renderer can even show small ads from trusted providers (if needed to support hosting).

-I suggest add sanitizing, javascript plugins and css themes to the nbviewer.
+I suggest add sanitizing, javascript plugins and css themes to the nbviewer (I guess sanitizing is already there but I'm not sure).
 This would allow trustworthy document sharing (so the security issues are handled by plugins and white list of plugins allowed on the nbviewer server).

 Export to the ipynb can be added to Markdown editors like Atom and VS Code - together with a nbviewer server as an Atom package - for consistent preview experience when writing documents ([pandoctools](https://github.com/kiwi0fruit/pandoctools) can already export to ipynb so it's attainable for any Markdown editor).